NSLS-II/scientific-python-cookiecutter/docs/source/publishing-releases.rst

    Obviously this is an imprecise system.
 Think of it a highly-compressed, lossy representation of how painful it will be for the user to upgrade.

+#.
+Update ``release-history.rst`` in the documentation if you have not done so
+   already.
+(See :doc:`writing-docs`.)
+It must address any breaking changes that could require users of your Python package to change their code.
+It may also highlight any additions, improvements, and bug fixes.

-2. Type ``git status`` and check that you are on the ``master`` branch with no uncommitted code.
+#.
+Type ``git status`` and check that you are on the ``master`` branch with no
+   uncommitted code.

-3. Mark the release with an empty commit, just to leave a marker.
-This is optional, but it makes it easier to find the release when skimming through the git history.
+#.
+Mark the release with an empty commit, just to leave a marker.
+This is
+   optional, but it makes it easier to find the release when skimming through the git history.